 B2B Business Model – Productize a Service

 Thanks to the team at 9Mile Labs, a Seattle-based Accelerator, for letting me present last week on the seven (now eight) B2B business models.
+Yes, they helped me add one to the list!

 In the discussion and Q&A afterward, I realized I left off an obvious business model.
 In fact, it’s a model that I’ve really supported in the past – how to “Productize a Service”.